hdmf.utils module¶

 In order to determine the shape of nested tuples, lists, and sets, this function recursively inspects elements along the dimensions, assuming that the data has a regular, rectangular shape.
 In the case of out-of-core iterators, this means that the first item along each dimension would potentially be loaded into memory.
 Set strict_no_data_load=True to enforce that this does not happen, at the cost that we may not be able to determine the shape of the array.

-data (List, numpy.ndarray, DataChunkIterator, any object that support __len__ or .shape.) – Array for which we should determine the shape.
+• data (List, numpy.ndarray, DataChunkIterator) – Array for which we should determine the shape.
+Can be any object that supports __len__ or .shape.

 Tuple of ints indicating the size of known dimensions.
 Dimensions for which the size is unknown will be set to None.